 Because there are no advantages whatsoever in delaying your fleets from complying with the mandate’s requirements, we strongly recommend that you start equipping your vehicles with ELDs as early as today.

-Also, don’t forget to request a free demo of the KeepTruckin ELD solution by clicking the following blue button.
+Request a free demo of the KeepTruckin ELD today.

 If you have any questions, call 844-325-9230 or email us at firstname.lastname@example.org.